sszdh/owl-carousel-shortcodes/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple Owl Carousel shortcode generator.
+A Simple Owl Carousel shortcode generator.
 Add carousel Wrapper, carousel Items and options to your theme.

 == Description ==

-This plugin used to add any item in OwlCarousel2 wrapper with configurable options.
+This plugin used to add any item in OwlCarousel wrapper with configurable options.
 You can add anything between provided weapper and then OwlCarousel will be applied to them automaticaly.

 == Installation ==

-To install Owl Carousel Shortcodes
+To install Simple Owl Shortcodes

 1- Use WordPress' built-in installer
-2- Access the "Owl Carousel Shortcodes" menu option under Settings.
+2- Access the "Simple Owl Shortcodes" menu option under Settings.

 == Screenshots ==

 1- The rendered Owl Carousel Items as they would appear with a default CSS in theme.
-2- Enable the Owl Carousel Shortcodes icons by toggling the Advanced Editor Toolbar.
+2- Enable the Simple Owl Shortcodes icons by toggling the Advanced Editor Toolbar.
 3- Custom buttons added to the TinyMCE visual editor for adding shortcodes to content.
 4- The Carousel Wrapper tool for adding wrapper with configurations.
 5- The Carousel Item tool for adding carousel's item container to content.